eclipse-openj9/openj9-omr/doc/compiler/tril/TrilLanguageReference.md

   constructed.
 In addition to a block `name`, there are two special values that may be used here:
-   * `@none` indicates no fallthrough edge need be generated: this can be the case for certain opcodes.
+   * `@none` indicates no fallthrough edge need be generated: this can be the case for certain opcodes, ie

+            (goto target="unconditionalTarget" fallthrough=@none)

    * `@exit` falls through to the exit block of the CFG.
+This can be useful for constructing invalid control flow in the case of test-cases.

 #### Example